An outstanding aesthete

-Visionary Mariano Fortuny Y Mandrazo, of the eponymous Fortuny, was the epitome of a modern Renaissance man.
+The modern day Renaissance man and woman is few and far between.
+And when they do grace the century with their presence, they are outstanding.
+Case in point: Mariano Fortuny Y Mandrazo, of the eponymous Fortuny.
 Artist, designer, photographer, engraver, architect and painter, Fortuny came to Venice by way of Spain’s Granada in the late 1800’s, coinciding with the city’s heyday as one of the world’s richest cities, and would eventual create a textile empire.

 Legend has it that upon his arrival in La Serenissima, the young artist was instantly enamoured by the city’s magical light and jaw-dropping colour palette, spending hours holed up in the attic of Palazzo Martinengo (today’s Palazzo Fortuny) experimenting with pigments, colours, light and photography.
 These games combined and following in the footsteps of a long lineage of family artists including his great-grandfather, grandfather, uncle and father, empowered Fortuny to create a textile and silk printing factory known as Fortuny.